nikaswani/raftyui/apps/docs/app/docs/components/menubar/page.md

 ## Unstyled subcomponent

-Pass `isUnstyled` prop in a particular subcomponent to remove style from that sub component.
+To remove styles from a specific sub component pass `isUnstyled` prop to that particular subcomponent.

 {% example %}